 As Spain’s most visited monument, the grandiose Alhambra draws around 8,500 visitors every single day.
 Due to the high volume of tourism, visits are scheduled and regulated like clockwork.
 As a result, tickets can sell out months in advance—and often do.
 However, there are a few lesser-known ways of getting tickets, and even if you think you’re out of luck, you may be able to experience Granada’s most special monument after all.
 If you’ve just discovered that the Alhambra is sold out for the dates you plan to visit, here are some alternatives.

 What to Do when the Alhambra is Sold Out

 Why does the Alhambra often sell out so far in advance?

-With the monument receiving thousands of visitors a day, Granada’s tourism board is serious about controlling access to the Alhambra.
-This helps preserve and protect the centuries-old space and avoid massive crowds.
+With the monument receiving thousands of visitors a day, Granada’s tourism board is serious about controlling access to the Alhambra in order to preserve and protect the centuries-old space from massive crowds.
 Because of this, they only make a certain number of individual tickets to the site available per day.
 And when it comes to the Nasrid Palaces—the most popular part of the Alhambra—it gets even more regulated.
-When reserving your tickets, you must choose the time that you want to enter the palaces.
-You won’t be able to access them at any other moment.
+When reserving your tickets, you must choose the time that you want to enter the palaces—you won’t be able to access them at any other moment.

 As of November 2017, you can no longer buy same-day tickets at the ticket office.
 You must purchase tickets in advance, either online or by phone.
-We recommend purchasing tickets as early as possible (three months in advance), so you don’t face the disappointment of learning the Alhambra is sold out on the days you want to go.
+It’s generally recommended tickets as early as possible (three months in advance), so you don’t face the disappointment of learning the Alhambra is sold out on the days you want to go.

 Is there any other way to get tickets if the Alhambra is sold out?